-- Unavailability of materials or higher costs could adversely affect our financial results. - Material adverse developments in domestic and global economic conditions, or the occurrence of other world events, could materially adversely affect our revenue and results of operations. - To the extent demand for our products increases, our future success will be dependent upon our ability to manage our growth and to increase manufacturing production capacity. - Delays in product development schedules could adversely affect our revenues and cash flows. - We expend significant resources in anticipation of a sale and may receive no revenue in return. - Changes in civil forfeiture laws may affect our customers' ability to purchase our products. - If our security measures or those of our third-party providers, including cloud storage providers, are breached and unauthorized access is obtained to customers' data or our data, our network, data centers and service may be perceived as not being secure, customers may curtail or stop using our products and services, and we may incur significant legal and financial exposure and liabilities. - Catastrophic events could materially adversely affect our business, results of operations and/or financial condition. - If uncertainty in the development, deployment and use of artificial intelligence ("AI") in our security measures or those of products and services, as well as our third-party cloud storage providers are breached business more broadly, could adversely affect our business and unauthorized access is obtained to customers' data or our data, customers may curtail or stop using our service and we may incur significant legal and financial exposure and liabilities, reputation. - Defects or disruptions in our services could impact demand for our services and subject us to substantial liability. - Defects in our products could reduce demand for our products or result in product recalls and result in a loss of sales, delay in market acceptance and damage to our reputation. - Our international operations expose us to additional risks that could harm our business, business, operating results and financial condition.
+- Unavailability of materials or higher costs could adversely affect our financial results. - Material adverse developments in domestic and global economic conditions, or the occurrence of other sufficiently disruptive world events, could materially adversely affect our revenue and results of operations.

-- We depend on our ability to attract and retain our key management, sales and technical personnel. - If we fail to comply with federal, state or local regulations applicable to TASER 10 CEDs, we may be subject to governmental actions or litigation which that could materially harm our business. - If we fail to maintain effective internal control over financial reporting, or identify a material weakness or significant deficiency, our ability to accurately and timely report our financial condition and results of operations could be adversely affected, investor confidence could diminish, and the value of our common stock may decline.
+- To the extent demand for our products increases, our future success will be dependent upon our ability to manage our growth and to increase manufacturing production capacity. - Delays in product development schedules could adversely affect our revenues and cash flows. - We expend significant resources in anticipation of a sale and may receive no revenue in return. - Changes in civil forfeiture laws may affect our customers' ability to purchase our products. - If our security measures or those of our third-party providers, including cloud storage providers, are breached and unauthorized access is obtained to customers' data or our data, our network, data centers and service may be perceived as not being secure, customers may curtail or stop using our products and services, and we may incur significant legal and financial exposure and liabilities. - Catastrophic events could materially adversely affect our business, results of operations and/or financial condition. - Uncertainty in the development, deployment and use of artificial intelligence ("AI") in our products and services, as well as our business more broadly, could adversely affect our business and reputation. - Defects or disruptions in our services could impact demand for our services and subject us to substantial liability. - Defects in our products could reduce demand for our products or result in product recalls and result in a loss of sales, delay in market acceptance and damage to our reputation. - Our international operations expose us to additional risks that could harm our business, operating results and financial condition. - We depend on our ability to attract and retain our key management, sales and technical personnel. - If we fail to comply with federal, state or local regulations applicable to TASER 10 CEDs, we may be subject to governmental actions or litigation that could materially harm our business. - If we fail to maintain effective internal control over financial reporting, or identify a material weakness or significant deficiency, our ability to accurately and timely report our financial condition and results of operations could be adversely affected, investor confidence could diminish, and the value of our common stock may decline.